la2n2h/new-york-city-bike/README.md

 | 58.9                 | 2.6                 | 0.89                    | 71.91924582       |
 | 59.8                 | 7.6                 | 0.04                    | 71.79809976       |
 | 45.7                 | 2.0                 | 0                       | 71.10910498       |

+Cold Weather and Longer Trips: On very cold days, bike trips tend to be longer, possibly due to fewer riders but those who do bike may take longer trips.
+Wind Speeds Affect Duration: High wind speeds can lead to longer bike trips, as riders may take more time or alternate routes to avoid high-wind areas.
+Low wind speeds generally result in quicker, shorter trips.
+Precipitation Shortens Trips: High precipitation (heavy rain or snow) tends to discourage biking, leading to shorter trip durations due to fewer people riding or slower biking speeds in wet conditions.
+Ideal Weather for Shorter Trips: Moderate temperatures (in the 50s-70s), low wind speeds, and no precipitation are likely the ideal conditions for shorter bike trips.
+People may take advantage of the good weather for casual or recreational biking.

 #### User Type Preferences
 Analyze if user types prefer specific neighborhoods or boroughs.
 ```